 Second, as the old saying goes, “those who don’t know their history are doomed to repeat it.”
 That’s why it is best to learn the good, the bad and the ugly of the past so we don’t repeat their mistakes and so we can stand on their shoulders for the good they did.
 We also need to remember to give credit where credit is due, give praise where praise is due, give honor where honor is due, and give blame where blame is due.

 Third, by the same judgment you judge, you will be judged.
 Past people who criticized Columbus the most are often psychological projectors and hypocrites.
 They were often the rapists, genocidal murderers, ravishers and slave drivers.
 After hundreds of years, hypocrites still roam the earth.
-Progressives are often to scream “unjust” when the name Columbus is spoken.
+Progressives are often the first and loudest to scream “unjust” when the name Columbus is spoken.
 These people, however, are at the worst of evil.
 I reserve the word “Hitlerian” for people who actually promote Hitler type policies.
 One of the most evil and unjust actions of the modern era is the active killing of innocent unborn babies.
-What moral authority do these people have with so much blood dripping from their hands?
+What moral authority do they have when so much blood is dripping from their hands?
 They may go on to criticize Columbus’ so-called gold fever, but they also promote forceful seizure of the wealth of others under the happy-sounding word of socialism.
 What moral authority do they have with active covetousness and greed of the property of others?
 They may also criticize Columbus’ sexual immorality (and unfounded claims he committed rape) but they also promote shacking up and LGBTQ behavior.
 What moral authority do they have with such promotion of sexual immorality?

 Some of his past and present fiercest foes are truly some of the most rabid hypocrites on earth.
 Jesus’ words come to mind: “first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.”